 - L-Theanine increases alpha brain waves, which are associated with the state of relaxation

 - It s also involved in the dopamine and serotonin secretion

 Ashwagandha is a popular adaptogen herb native to India, Sri Lanka, and Pakistan.
 It has been used for centuries in India.
 This herb is very potent and can provide a whole list of proven benefits:

-- It can help to decrease stress and anxiety
+- It can help with anxiety and depression

 - It can boost cognition and concentration

 - It can increase our energy

 Bacopa Monnieri is another adaptogen herb that was already used in the 6th century by scholars to help them improve their memory.
 It can help people to reduce anxiety and even stress.
 Also, it is considered a very safe nootropic to supplement.

 The recommended daily dosage is 300 mg.